usdot-fhwa-stol/carma-geodetic-lib/README.md

 2. If the build is successful, tests are automatically executed and a Debian package is generated.
 3. TODO more details (output product locations, reference information for generalized docker dev solution including container configured locations etc.).
+## Setting up debugger
+1. In VSCode hit `shift+ctrl+p` to open the command list/search.
+2. Search for `CMake: Configure` and select it.
+3. Select `gcc`
+4. On the bottom toolbar on VSCode click the `Build` icon to run a CMake build of all project targets.
+5. On the bottom toolbar on VSCode click bug icon to launch the debugger.
 ## Additional IDE Configuration

 Some additional configurations are provided out-of-the-box to streamline the developer's setup process.
 These are included for Visual Studio Code: